 During her years in New York, Jochsberger also used radio and television to reach a wider audience of students.
 She served as host and producer of three thirteen-part half-hour television series produced by the Tarbuth Foundation: Music of the Jewish People (1976), Experiences in Jewish Music (1977), and A Kaleidoscope of Jewish Music (1978).

-In addition to her teaching and administrative responsibilities, Jochsberger has found time for an active career as a composer.
-She has combined her love for the songs of the Jewish people with her desire to reach children through music.
-In much of her work, she gathers, edits, and arranges traditional folk melodies for recorder or piano in settings appropriate for young players.
-A member of the American Society of Composers, Authors and Publishers (ASCAP) since 1965, she has also published a variety of choral compositions.
-Her numerous unpublished compositions include works for voice and various instrumental combinations.
+In addition to her teaching and administrative responsibilities, Jochsberger found time for an active career as a composer.
+She combined her love for the songs of the Jewish people with her desire to reach children through music.
+In much of her work, she gathered, edited, and arranged traditional folk melodies for recorder or piano in settings appropriate for young players.
+As a member of the American Society of Composers, Authors and Publishers (ASCAP), she also published a variety of choral compositions.
+Her numerous unpublished compositions included works for voice and various instrumental combinations.
 Jochsberger’s compositions have been performed in major concert halls throughout the United States and Israel.
 Four Hebrew Madrigals, commissioned and recorded by the Western Wind Vocal Ensemble, was broadcast by Voice of America as part of Bicentennial celebrations in 1987.
 Jochsberger herself conducted the Hebrew Arts Chamber Singers in a recording of her A Call to Remember: Sacred Songs of the High Holidays.
-Jewish Choral Music, the first of a set of three compact discs of her choral and instrumental music, has recently been released.
+Jewish Choral Music, the first of a set of three compact discs of her choral and instrumental music.

 Jochsberger, Tziporah H. Interviews with author.